๐Ÿ›ก๏ธ Last call: Sign up for AMEX My Travel Insurance and get Accor Plus, Samsonite luggage, Grab vouchers and bonus miles.

 Complete list of Singapore credit card airline and hotel transfer partners

-While Singapore Airlines KrisFlyer and Cathay Pacific Asia Miles are probably the two best-known frequent flyer programmes in Singapore, there’s a much bigger universe out there.
+While Singapore Airlines KrisFlyer and Cathay Pacific Asia Miles are probably the two most popular mileage programmes in Singapore, thereโ€™s a much bigger world out there.

-Cardholders can now transfer their points to 19 airline and five hotel loyalty programmes,ย a far cry from the scene when I first started collecting miles more than 10 years ago!
+Cardholders can transfer their points to 17 airline and five hotel loyalty programmes, or 25 airlines and eight hotels if we include HeyMax (which is a bit of a special case).
+Itโ€™s a far cry from the scene when I first started collecting miles more than 10 years ago!

-But not all partners represent good use of your hard-earned points, and with so many to choose from, it’s easy to get overwhelmed.
-In this guide, we’ll go through the important things to know about transfer partners, and how to get maximum value from your points.
+But not all partners represent a good use of your points, and with so many to choose from, itโ€™s easy to get overwhelmed.
+In this guide, Iโ€™ll explain the various transfer options available by bank, as well as some important things you should know.

 Where can you transfer your credit card points?